-The Connection of EU Taxonomy, SFDR and CSRD
+The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

-In July 2021, the European Commission delivered the European Green Deal, with the goal of Europe becoming the first climate neutral continent by 2050.
-It aims to ensure:
+In July 2021, the European Commission introduced the European Green Deal, aiming to make Europe the first climate-neutral continent by 2050.

-• no person and no place left behind”
+• Ensuring no person and no place is left behind

-To reach the target of reducing emissions by at least 55% by 2030, – which all 27 EU Member States are committed to - the implementation of the EU Taxonomy, the Sustainable Finance Disclosure Regulation (SFDR), and the Corporate Sustainability Reporting Directive (CSRD) (currently called NFRD = Non-financial Reporting Directive) will support the European Green Deal.
-These being central elements of the EU Green Deal, will help reaching the transformational change.
+To reach the interim target of reducing emissions by at least 55% by 2030—a commitment upheld by all 27 EU Member States—the implementation of key regulatory frameworks such as the EU Taxonomy, the Sustainable Finance Disclosure Regulation (SFDR), the Corporate Sustainability Reporting Directive (CSRD), and the Corporate Sustainability Due Diligence Directive (CSDDD) is essential.
+These frameworks are central to the European Green Deal and are designed to facilitate the necessary transformational change.

 What is the EU Taxonomy?